kragen/derctuo/virtual-machine-setup.md

 in order to launch the QEMU KVM virtual machine as described previously.

+Without the `--remote-xpra=xpra` option, I was getting failures with this error:

+    bash: /home/user/.xpra/run-xpra: No such file or directory 2020-07-14 21:31:30,499 failed to receive anything, not an xpra server?
+    2020-07-14 21:31:30,500   could also be the wrong username, password or port 2020-07-14 21:31:30,500   or maybe this server does not support 'unknown' compression or 'bencode' packet encoding?
+    2020-07-14 21:31:30,500 Connection lost

 There’s still highly noticeable lag, but it seems dramatically more usable than VNC.
 And VNC had more trouble with my keymapping.
 XPra is reportedly using peaks of up to about 16 megabits per second.
 My